Jadsia/spoontacular-cwt/INDIVIDUAL-PROJECT.md

    e) submit a pull-request (PR) with issue(s) implemented for review

-   f) if PR is approved, mentor will merge into `master` branch and update Github project.
+   f) if PR is approved, mentor will merge into `master` branch and update Heroku application.
 The student will deploy to Heroku and go to (9a).
 Otherwise, go back to step (9d)

    Note: FYI, if the user story is `As a user, I can create a widget`, then the branch name should be something like `user-creates-widget` and the feature spec should be `user_creates_widget_spec.rb`.